Be alert to tax scams

 Stay on guard

 The IRS has several resources to help taxpayers with tax return questions as well as preventing and reporting fraud.
-Visit IRS.gov and select the Help & Resources tab.
+For more information on tax scams, please see Tax Scams/Consumer Alerts.